ProjectNighthold/NightholdCore/README.md

 ## Install

-Detailed installation guides are available in the [wiki](https://www.trinitycore.info/display/tc/Installation+Guide) for Windows, Linux and macOS.
+Detailed installation guides are available in the [wiki](https://) for Windows, Linux and macOS.

 ## Data Files

-This core has been optimized for DBC/vmap/map/mmaps files from UWoW and are not provided as part of this source code package, but we soon will put a link for a repo that has the currend files and we soon will fix the extractors so you can get them too.
+This core has been optimized for DBC/vmap/map/mmaps files from UWoW and are not provided as part of this source code package, but we soon will put a link to a repo that has the current files and we soon will fix the extractors so you can get them too manually.

 ## Reporting issues